-Emoti-Con is a culminating celebration of the creative work produced all year at the informal programs of organizations within the Hive NYC Learning network and at public schools participating in CS4ALL NYC and many other DOE programs.
+Emoti-Con is a culminating celebration of the creative work produced all year at the informal programs of organizations within the Hive NYC Learning network and at public schools participating in CS4ALL NYC, the Games for Change Student Challenge, Mouse Design League and many other DOE programs.

-⬇️ Click here to meet this year's judges ⬇️ from Facebook, Nickelodeon, Disney, NASA, IBM, Verizon, CBS, Best Buy, CUNY, BrainPOP, and so many more tech and media companies and colleges.
+⬇️ Click here to meet this year's judges ⬇️ from Adobe, Google, Facebook, Nickelodeon, Microsoft, Disney, NASA, IBM, Verizon, CBS, Best Buy, Spotify, CUNY, BrainPOP, and so many more tech, media and design companies and colleges.

 Emoti-con: From Live to Virtual